Going to the Austrian Alps for skiing or hiking in summer? Learn about top Austrian Alps towns and places to visit on your alpine holiday!

 Looking for the best towns to visit in Austria Alsp?
 The Austrian Alps are home to so many enchanting fairy-tale towns and villages that are impossible not to fall in love with.
 For example, there is Kitzbugel which is a small mediaeval town that looks straight out of a fairy-tale complete with a stunning Alpine Flower Garden in summer.

 Similarly, Feldkirch offers fairy-tale charm with its dazzling turquoise river and beautifully lush mountain backdrop and a town full of beautiful and narrow cobbled streets.

 Austrian Alps top towns and villages:

+There are many great places to visit in the Alps.
 As the fourth largest city in Austria, Salzburg has plenty to see and do.
 Most notably the 11th-century Fortress Hohensalzburg which perches high above the city or the charming Mirabell Palace which features beautifully manicured 17th-century gardens.

 There is also the magnificent Salzburg Cathedral and the Schloss Hellbrunn castle, which makes the city a perfect place for a weekend getaway!

 Complete with traditional pastel-coloured buildings, Innsbruck is full of colour and life.
 Sitting perfectly in the Austrian Alps, Innsbruck is surrounded by snow-capped mountains with the river running through the centre of the city.

 Innsbruck offers cable cars to the peaks, and ski jumps too.
 However, the history and architecture of the town make it perfect for simply exploring on foot.
 It really is one of the best Austrian Alps towns.